jeffreykegler/hoonlint/misc/whitespace.md

 Inline comments must be aligned according to a scheme yet to be investigated.

+### Gaps

+A **newline-equivalent gap** is a gap containing which contains only one newline, not counting those newlines which termination properly aligned header commments.

 ### Running hoons

 A hoon is a **running hoon** if it contains an element that